Laser UVB

 - Tar preparations; or

-No more than thirteen treatments per course and three courses per year are considered medically necessary.
-If the member fails to respond to an initial course of laser therapy, additional courses are not considered medically necessary.
+No more than thirteen treatments per course and three (3) courses per year are considered medically necessary.

-Targeted phototherapy may also be considered medically necessary for any ONE of the following:
+Targeted phototherapy is considered medically necessary for any ONE of the following:

-- Treatment of moderate to severe psoriasis comprising less than 20% body area for which NB-UVB or PUVA are indicated; or
+- Treatment of moderate to severe psoriasis comprising less than 20% body area for which narrow band UVB (NB-UVB) or PUVA are indicated; or

 - Treatment of mild to moderate localized psoriasis that is unresponsive to conservative treatment.